Arts, Culture and Commodification: Themes in the Global Creative and Cultural Industries

 It will give students an overview of the history and scale of the global cultural industries and how they intersect with politics, the economy, and ideas of the self and of community.
 It will use case studies drawn from across SOAS regions to ground the course in specific examples that address transnational and localised framings.

 The course is designed to bring together theoretical perspectives and practical examples and to raise questions around work and careers in the cultural industries that will enable students to consider the connections between their undergraduate studies and their future careers.
-It will also serve as an on-ramp and taster for students considering postgraduate study at SOAS, since it features introductions to themes and teaching staff who offer more detailed courses at postgraduate level (including MA in Global Creative and Cultural Industries, MA in Global Digital Cultures and MA in Contemporary Art and Art Theory of Asia and Africa).
+It will also serve as an on-ramp and taster for students considering postgraduate study at SOAS, since it features introductions to themes and teaching staff who offer more detailed courses at postgraduate level (including MA in Global Creative and Cultural Industries).

 Objectives and learning outcomes of the module